Quantum circuits for simulating neutrino propagation in matter: Conclusions

 \section{Conclusions}

 We have performed quantum simulations of neutrino propagation in both constant and varying matter density profile.
 The quantum circuits for simulating two flavor neutrino oscillations through periodic density slab and through Earth matter was presented.
-These circuits employ a sequence of single qubit gates along with virtual $Z$ gates.
-The use of virtual $Z$ gates reduces the overall circuit depth, which is important to run algorithms on noisy qubits.
+These circuits employ a sequence of single qubit gates along with \texttt{VZ} gates.Benchmarking comparison show that the use of \texttt{VZ} gates reduces the overall circuit depth and execution time, which is important for executing algorithms on noisy qubits.
 The propagation of neutrinos through a varying density profile was simulated for the case of solar neutrinos.
 Here, due to the non-unitary nature of the evolution matrix, the quantum circuit requires two qubit entangling gates to simulate the desired probabilities.
 For all the circuits discussed above, the simulations were performed on both the Qiskit AerSimulator and the IBM QPU hardware.
 The results obtained from quantum simulations show a good agreement with the theoretical calculations.

 The quantum simulation of neutrino propagation presented here shows the versatility of the present day quantum simulators and QPUs.
 In principle, any complex quantum system to be simulated can be mapped into qubit states and the evolution of this simulated system can be encoded in terms of an effective unitary propagator.
 This unitary can be implemented on a quantum circuit to an arbitrary accuracy using a discrete set of single and two qubit gates \cite{Nielsen:2012yss}.
-In the case of neutrinos, this strategy can be utilized to simulate various other propagation scenarios involving spin-flavor oscillations \cite{Giunti:2014ixa}, quantum decoherence \cite{Benatti:2000ph, Oliveira:2010zzd}, non-standard interactions \cite{Ohlsson:2012kf}, etc.
+In the case of neutrinos, this strategy can be utilized to simulate various other propagation scenarios involving spin-flavor oscillations \cite{Giunti:2014ixa, Joshi:2017vpi}, quantum decoherence \cite{Benatti:2000ph, Oliveira:2010zzd}, non-standard interactions \cite{Ohlsson:2012kf}, etc.